global-asp/asp-source/en/0116_wamange-the-weak-man.md

 for himself.

 ##
-He sung,“Tomorrow I will build myself a hut” ×4
+He sung,"Tomorrow I will build myself a hut" ×4
 In the morning when the sun
 started shinning clearly,

 ##
 Wamaŋe became warm.
 He
 changed the song.
-“It is hot why should I build a hut?”
+"It is hot why should I build a hut?"
 ×4

 ##